On Air Now

 Calm Classics with Ritula Shah 10pm - 1am

 26 April 2021, 15:18 | Updated: 26 April 2021, 15:20

 A squabble between two musical giants leads to one of history’s greatest Mahler recordings.

-A video has gone viral of Christa Ludwig, one of the world’s finest mezzo sopranos, having a heated debate on tempo during a rehearsal with Leonard Bernstein and the Israel Philharmonic.
+Christa Ludwig, illustrious German opera singer and one of the world’s finest mezzo sopranos, died on Saturday 24 April.
+And we’re remembering her with this brilliant video, which shows the time Ludwig got into a heated debate on tempo with Leonard Bernstein during a rehearsal with the Israel Philharmonic.